Home Refresh: How To Paint Over Painted Cabinets

 To give your kitchen cabinets a makeover, you may first need to prepare the surface.
 Begin by thoroughly wiping your cabinets with Trisodium Phosphate (TSP), a heavy-duty cleaning agent that will degloss and prepare your already-painted cabinets for a new coat of paint.

-Follow this by lightly sanding your cabinets for mechanical adhesion — this will ensure your new paint coats adhere smoothly to the existing paint surface.
+Follow this by lightly sanding your cabinets for mechanical adhesion.
+This will ensure your new paint coats adhere smoothly to the existing paint surface.

 Bathroom Cabinets